 Inventory storage is critical to long term retail success.
 Fail to look after your stock properly, and you run the risk of it getting lost, stolen or damaged - wasting cash that could be used on other important business expenditures.

-So this chapter is all about how to most efficiently store, organise, maintain and generally preserve the life of your inventory.
+So this chapter is all about how to most efficiently store, organize, maintain and generally preserve the life of your inventory.

 Broad inventory storage options